cjdenio/casparcg-template-marketplace/CONTRIBUTING.md

 ## What's next?

 Your template should get approved within 7 days.
-As soon as the pull request is merged, you template will be immediately added to the [CasparCG Template Marketplace](https://cjdenio.github.io/casparcg-template-marketplace)!
+As soon as the pull request is merged, your template will be immediately added to the [CasparCG Template Marketplace](https://cjdenio.github.io/casparcg-template-marketplace)!